-We’ve been helping businesses solve both these challenges by providing expert consulting, permanent placement, executive search and strategic staffing for nearly two decades.
+We’ve been helping businesses solve both these challenges by providing expert consulting, direct hire solutions, executive search and strategic staffing for nearly two decades.
 And we’re happy to share some of our expertise with you to help you find the right fit.

 Why finding the right fit for your company culture is important

 Making hiring decisions around cultural fit means bringing new employees into your workplace whose beliefs, values, and work ethic align with your company’s mission and values.